CenturyLinkLabs/dray/README.md

 ## Running

-As currently implemented, stevedore needs access to Redis (port 6379) and Docker (port 2375) running on the localhost (connection strings are currently hard-coded).
+As currently implemented, dray needs access to Redis (port 6379) and Docker (port 2375) running on the localhost (connection strings are currently hard-coded).

 ### Redis
 Simplest way to get Redis running is to run it in-container and map port 6379: